 This ensures that the reality of where you are going and the temptation of paying too much attention to the interesting parts of your allocation stay in sync.

-Asset allocation is only one aspect of what Value Research Online - the service can take you far beyond the core capabilities that have always been there on Value Research Online.
+Asset allocation is only one aspect of Value Research Online - the service can take you far beyond the core capabilities that have always been there on Value Research Online.
 The very reason for creating Premium is that for many years now, I have observed that for a certain proportion of our members, the core set of capabilities are not enough.

 You should look at getting a premium membership, if: